 1. Name of victim requesting an emergency transfer: 2.
 Your name (if different from victim's) 3.
 Name(s) of other family member(s) listed on the lease: 4.
 Name(s) of other family member(s) who would transfer with the victim: 5.
 Address of location from which the victim seeks to transfer: 6.
 Address or phone number for contacting the victim: 7.
 Name of the accused perpetrator (if known and can be safely disclosed): 8.
 Relationship of the accused perpetrator to the victim: 9.
 Date(s), Time(s) and location(s) of incident(s): 10.
-Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90

-10. Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90 days on the premises of the property from which the victim is seeking a transfer?
+Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90 days on the premises of the property from which the victim is seeking a transfer?
 If yes, skip question 11.
 If no, fill out question 11.
 11. Describe why the victim believes they are threatened with imminent harm from further violence if they remain in their current unit.
 12. If voluntarily provided, list any third-party documentation you are providing along with this notice:

-This is to certify that the information provided on this form is true and correct to the best of my knowledge, and that the individual named above in Item 1 meets the requirement laid out on this form for an emergency transfer.
-I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.

-Signature Signed on (Date) ~~~~
+and that the individual named above in Item ed on this form is true and correct to the best of my knowledge, I meets the requirement laid out on this form for an emergency alse information could jeopardize program eligibility and could tion of assistance, or eviction.
+Signature Signed on (Date)

-MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS CHEYENNE HOUSING AUTHORITY NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)
+MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS CHEYENNE HOUSING AUTHORITY

+NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS

+UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)